-Over the past 28 years, Moody's Investors Service has compiled net tax-supported debt (NTSD) data for US states.
+Moody's Investors Service has compiled net tax-supported debt (NTSD) data for US states for 30 years.
 Each year, Moody's releases a comparative NTSD ratios report, its State Debt Medians Report (Moody's Medians).
-In recent years, Moody's has noted that the annual growth in NTSD has declined.
-In its 2014 report, Moody's attributed the fourth consecutive decline in annual growth to a new conservative attitude towards debt, constraints by states' own formal and informal debt policies, and uncertainty over federal fiscal policy.
+In its State Debt Medians 2015 Report, Moody's reported the first decline in total NTSD in its history of reporting.
+Since that decline, Moody's predicted minimal growth in that report for 2016 and minimal growth for 2017 in its 2016 report.